docker/docs/ee/ucp/kubernetes/install-cni-plugin.md

 CNI components, the platform operator will need to refer to the partner documentation or contact that third party.

-## Install an unmanaged CNI Plugin on Docker UCP
+## Install an unmanaged CNI plugin on Docker UCP

 Once a platform operator has complied with [UCP system requirements](/ee/ucp/admin/install/system-requirements/) and